slds-lmu/wildlife-age-sex/SETUP_TUTORIAL.md

 .venv\Scripts\activate     # On Windows

 # Verify activation (you should see (.venv) in your prompt)
-which python  # Should point to .venv/bin/python
+python --version  # Should point to .venv/bin/python
 ```

 **Note**: When the virtual environment is active, you'll see `(.venv)` at the beginning of your terminal prompt.
 This indicates that Python commands will use the project's isolated environment.